Metric definition of quasiconformality and exceptional sets: Introduction

 \subsection{Exceptional sets for the definition of quasiconformality}

-By a result of Gehring \cite[Theorem 8, p.~379]{Gehring:Rings}, in order to establish quasiconformality one does not need to verify condition \eqref{intro:definition_metric} at all points $x\in \Omega$, but can allow for some exceptional sets.
-Namely, a mapping is quasiconformal if $H_f(x)<\infty$ at all points $x\in \Omega$ outside an exceptional set of $\sigma$-finite Hausdorff $(n-1)$-measure and $H_f(x)$ has a uniform upper bound for a.e.\ $x\in \Omega$.
-So, there are two types of exceptional sets: a set of $\sigma$-finite Hausdorff $(n-1)$-measure, where we could have $H_f=\infty$, and set of measure zero, where $H_f$ could be finite but unbounded.
+By a result of Gehring \cite{Gehring:Rings}*{Theorem 8}, in order to establish quasiconformality one does not need to verify condition \eqref{intro:definition_metric} at all points $x\in \Omega$, but can allow for some exceptional sets: a set of $\sigma$-finite Hausdorff $(n-1)$-measure, where we could have $H_f=\infty$, and a set of $n$-measure zero, where $H_f$ could be finite but unbounded.
 On the other hand, the result and methods of Heinonen--Koskela \cite{HeinonenKoskela:liminf} do not allow for an exceptional set, if one replaces ``limsup" with ``liminf" in \eqref{intro:definition_metric}.

 Later Kallunki--Koskela \cites{KallunkiKoskela:quasiconformal,KallunkiKoskela:exceptional2} proved a significant generalization of the theorems of Gehring and Heinonen--Koskela, replacing ``limsup" with ``liminf" in \eqref{intro:definition_metric} and allowing for the same type of exceptional sets as Gehring's theorem.
-The possibility of an exceptional set in the Heinonen--Koskela theorem was immediately exploited for resolving rigidity problems in complex dynamics by Graczyk--Smirnov \cite{GraczykSmirnov:rigidity}, Ha\"issinsky \cite{Haissinsky:rigidity}, Kozlovski--Shen--van Stiren \cite{KozlovskiShenVStiren:rigidity}, and Smania \cite{Smania:rigidity}.
+The possibility of an exceptional set in the Heinonen--Koskela theorem was immediately exploited for resolving rigidity problems in complex dynamics \cites{GraczykSmirnov:rigidity,Haissinsky:rigidity,KozlovskiShenVStiren:rigidity,Smania:rigidity}.